JBramauer/pepperspeechrecognition/README.md

 SpeechRecognition.start()
 SpeechRecognition.setLanguage("de-de")

-# records for 5 seconds and then tries to recognize
+# starts immediately, records for at least HOLD_TIME seconds and then tries to recognize
-SpeechRecognition.startRecoring(5)
+SpeechRecognition.startRecoring()
 ```

 You can use [module_receiver.py](module_receiver.py) as a template for implementing your own module.